Classification

 Fig.2 shows movement in water.
 The robot can swim and change its posture through controlling its thrusters to avoid obstacles and improve accessibility in narrow spaces.
 Fig. 3 shows the procedures for posture change.
 The robot hovers close to a wall, and changes its posture 90 degrees by controlling the thrust forces automatically.
 After adhering to the wall, the robot can crawl using these crawlers.

 The position of the center of buoyancy is separated from the position of the center of gravity to stabilize the posture of the robot horizontally.
 The posture of the robot is easily changed from a stable horizontal posture to an unstable vertical posture by a simple sequence control.
 Therefore, the operator easily controls the robot by a controller.
-We confirmed that the robot can avoid obstacles in water, as shown in the photos of Fig. 4, by swimming and changing the posture through controlling its thrusters.

 A camera and an ultrasonic sensor (sonar) can be mounted on the robot to survey in water environments.